ajs123/KBikeBLE/HOWTO.md

   * Adafruit Bluefruit
   * U8G2 display
 * Configure the U8G2 library for your display.
-  * Choose an example from those that come with the U8G2 library, such as full_buffer/GraphicsTest or full_buffer/FontUsage.
+  * Choose an example from those that come with the U8G2 library, such as full_buffer/GraphicsTest or full_buffer/HelloWorld.
   * Near the top, look for a "constructor" line that matches your display.
+You specify what display you have by un-commenting the appropriate line.
 These are organized by driver chip (SD1306, SH1106, etc.) and interface.
-If you've followed the  advice above, you'll want one that matches the driver chip on your display and uses hardware I2C, so it will end with _HW_I2C, and you want one that provides Full Buffer capabilities, so it will include _F.
-Un-comment an appropriate line.
+Taking apart an example...

+    `U8G2_SH1106_128X64_NONAME_F_HW_I2C display(U8G2_R1, /* reset=*/U8X8_PIN_NONE);`

+    * All of the constructors begin with `U8G2_`
+    * ...followed by the driver chip, e.g., `_SH1106`
+    * ... then the dimensions in pixels, e.g., `_128x64`
+    * ... and the vendor, in this case `_NONAME` for a generic display
+    * ... `_F` for full buffer operation which is required for KBikeBLE
+    * ... and finally `_HW_I2C` which is correct for an I2C interface display connected to the SCL and SDA pins on the Feather.
+    * The name, `display` in this example, is the name used to refer to the display elsewhere in the code.
+Many of the U8G2 examples use `u8g2` here.
+Later, when you copy the constructor line to globals.h in the KBikeBLE code, you'll use `display`.
+    * Finally, notice the `U8G2_R1` in the example above.
+The `R1` specifies portrait (128 pixels vertical, 64 horizontal) orientation.
+When experimenting with the U8G2 examples, you can simply un-comment a line that seems right and leave the default `R0`.
+But later, in globals.h, you need to use `R1`.

-  * Download and run the example.
+  * Run the example.
 If it works - great!
-If not, look again for an appropriate line, or check online.
-More than one may work, but the display might look better with certain choices.
+If not, look again for an another appropriate line, or check online.
+Often, reviews from other buyers will mention what worked for them with U8G2.
+More than one may work, but the display might look better with certain choices, or the effect of a call to display.setContrast() (see below) may be different.
-  * Copy the correct constructor line to globals.h in the indicated spot.
+  * Copy the correct constructor line to globals.h in the indicated spot, being sure to leave the name as `display` and to keep the `U8G2_R1`.

 ### Choosing options

 * Look over options.h.
-The file includes options for
+The file includes a number of options, with some guidance for each:
+  * Display contrast (brightness).
-  * power-saving timeouts, and whether power savings between cycling sessions is by full power-down or just idling all tasks (in practice, the difference is minimal).
+  * Power-saving timeouts, and whether power savings between cycling sessions is by full power-down or just idling all tasks.
-  * filtering the keep the resistance display and power readings from flipping around too much (note: if electrical connections are secure, you shouldn't need much filtering).
+  * Filtering the keep the resistance display and power readings from flipping around too much (note: if electrical connections are secure, you shouldn't need much filtering).
-  * whether you want to default to showing the "gear" like the Keiser computer, or the resistance in %.
-You can change what's displayed while using the bike.
+  * Whether you want to default to showing the "gear" like the Keiser computer, or the resistance in %.
   * Bluetooth power.
-Generally, the bike computer will be very close to whatever device it connects with.
-Choose something that works reliably.
-  * whether you want to connect to KBikeBLE's command line interface via the USB (Serial) port and/or BluetoothLE (using Adafruit's app).
+  * Whether you want to connect to KBikeBLE's command line interface via the USB (Serial) port and/or BluetoothLE (using Adafruit's app).
 * Pay attention to the settings at the very bottom of options.h.
-The software makes use of some functions not included in the Adafruit core for the Feather as of version 0.24.
+The software makes use of some functions not included in the Adafruit core for the Feather, as of version 0.24.
 You must leave the #defines commented out or un-commented, according to whether the indicated functions are included in the release that you're using.
-* Now download the KBikeBLE to the Feather.
+* Now use the Arduino IDE to download the KBikeBLE to the Feather.

 ## Getting started